kyle-playground/cpp_grid/README.md

 Coverage Path Planning based on reinforcement learning for three explorers in unknown obstacle grid world.

-Agents share the same policy and their observations(conv compressed) are concatenated for action inference assuming communication exists.
+Agents share the same policy and infomation can be shared between agents.

 PPO and centralized critic are adopted for the policy, the setting is overall a multi-agent task with an independent learner.